Arts for Youth Award

 Celebrating youth engagement through the arts

-About: The Toronto Arts Foundation Arts for Youth Award is a $20,000 cash prize, with finalists receiving $2,000.
+About: The Toronto Arts Foundation Arts for Youth Award is a $20,000 cash prize, with finalists receiving $2,000 each.
 The award celebrates an individual, collective or organization that has demonstrated an outstanding commitment to engaging Toronto’s youth through the arts.
-Established in 2007, the award is supported by Martha Burns, Jim Fleck, and Sandra and Jim Pitblado.
-The finalist prizes are supported by Diana Bennett and Spencer Lanthier.
-The Arts for Youth Award is presented every year at our Toronto Arts Awards Lunch.
+Established in 2007, the award is generously supported by Martha Burns, Jim Fleck and Sandra and Jim Pitblado.
+The Arts for Youth Award is presented every year at the Mayor’s Arts Lunch.

 Eligibility Criteria: